dcarver1/carverd/_drafts/rapt.md

 Anywhere there was something I read today in my systems view of life book that stood out to me.
 Part of the process or the structure. that is not a quote and frankly I'm not sure if the works process and structure are correct.
 But they seem to work.
-In the cartisian method of thought which is still the dominate one.
+In the Cartesian method of thought which is still the dominate one.
 Everything is attempted to be view in isolation.
-Sysytems view of life has been going though and providing example of how other are starting to break from that method of thought and take on the whole is greater then the sum of its parts idea.
+Systems view of life has been going though and providing example of how other are starting to break from that method of thought and take on the whole is greater then the sum of its parts idea.
 This idea of process and structure struck me as a core means of explaining that idea.
 No feature stands alone, it is either a part of a structure or a part of a process.
 If it is a structure or a function depends mostly on what scale the feature is viewed at.
 This does meld a bit with the form or function idea that is common speak, thought I not sure how closely tied that is to either the cartisian or systems philosophy.
 Defining all features as either a structure or function removes the ability to speak of individuals.
 With out hte individual everything is a system.
 This seems like a core concept.
-We wrok with individuals because they are easier to measure the system they are a part of.
+We work with individuals because they are easier to measure the system they are a part of.
 This allows the emergent properties of systems to have a place even though they don't have a part of a structure.
-They are not a stand alone individual but a process of a stucture  or a process of a process.
+They are not a stand alone individual but a process of a structure  or a process of a process.
 This train of thought inherently pushes attention outward toward the more complex features.
 Process and Structure
 Structure and process
 That is all there is.